Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 We will remember them".

-In 1918 Lawrence enlisted with the Royal Warickshire Regiment, 5th Battalion.
+In 1918 Laurence enlisted with the Royal Warwickshire Regiment, 5th Battalion.
 Sadly only 3 months into service Lawrence was wounded.
 Lawrence was then sent to 16 Northumberland Voluntary Auxiliary Hospital (Later Ashington General Infirmary), where he succumbed to his injuries on 11th October 1918, just one month before the Great War ended.

 Ashington Hospital